Hello and welcome to Class 1!

-- Spellings are sent home weekly, the children will receive new spellings every Friday and will be tested the following Friday.
+- Spellings are sent home weekly, the children will receive new spellings every Wednesday and will be tested the following Wednesday.

 - PE is every Wednesday, please ensure PE kits are in school for this.

 - We have daily phonics lessons in Class 1, here is a link to a fantastic phonics video!
 It will show you how we pronounce our sounds https://youtu.be/TTe5_Em0BHQ Click on the 'our curriculum' tab on the home page of the website for more information regarding phonics.

 As we move into the third term of the year, we will be getting messy and exploring....

 Below are our homework projects for this term, we would really appreciate it if you had a go at some of them.

 Here is the link to our focus story 'The lighthouse keeper's lunch'.
 You will need this when completing the English homework task.
 Enjoy!